yugank-rai/YUGVault/README.md

 I'm a passionate **Computer Science Engineering student** at **IIIT Bhagalpur** and a dedicated learner.

-While my other repositories track my coding journey, **AlgoVault** is the tool I built to organize it.
+While my other repositories track my coding journey, **YUGVault** is the tool I built to organize it.
 This is a fully functional **Personal Problem Tracker** designed to help Competitive Programmers and DSA students save, tag, and review their solved problems efficiently.

 **🌱 My Goal:** To build a practical utility tool that solves a real problem I face as a student—managing the chaos of LeetCode and Codeforces links—while mastering **DOM manipulation** and **Browser Storage**.